vitar/clrf/src/en/index.md

-# > CL/RF _ Couple Life Reflection Framework
+# Between Us: A Practical Guide for Couples

-**A practical tool for diagnostics, vision, and change in relationships**
+**How to Build Clarity and Connection with the Couple Life Reflection Framework (CLRF)**

 _[Viktor Jevdokimov](https://www.linkedin.com/in/viktor-jevdokimov)_<br/>
 _Vilnius 2025_